aiida-vasp/aiida-vasp/doc/source/tutorials/bulk_modulus_2.rst

 <https://aiida-core.readthedocs.io/en/latest/working/workflows.html#launching-work-chains>`_
 or `AiiDA tutorial (see scrolling down to Warning block )
 <https://aiida-tutorials.readthedocs.io/en/latest/pages/2019_SINTEF/sections/workflows.html#workchains-or-how-not-to-get-lost-if-your-computer-shuts-down-or-crashes>`_.
 As
-written these documentations, written WorkChains have to be exposed as a python module to be seen from AiiDA daemon.
+written these documentations, written :ref:`workchains` have to be exposed as a python module to be seen from AiiDA daemon.
 This is also achieved by making the AiiDA plugin and installing it by ``pip``.
 To make the plugin, use of AiiDA plugin cutter